-• Generation of funds through internal and external sources such as donations, consultancy, self-financing courses and so on.
+- : Generation of funds through internal and external sources such as donations, consultancy, self-financing courses and so on. - SCOPUS - : The world's largest abstract and citation database of peer-reviewed literature and quality web sources.

-Seed money fo
+Seed money for Research

-- The world's largest abstract and citation database of peer-reviewed literature and quality web sources. - Seed money for Research Situatedness - Funds provided to a teacher or a group of teachers by the institution to get the research initiated to facilitate the preparation of formal research proposal for funding. - : Situatedness refers to involvement within a context.
-It also refers to placement of learning experiences in authentic contexts or settings

-SJR (SCImago Journal Rank) • This takes three years of publication data into account to assign relative scores to all the sources (journal articles, conference proceedings, review articles, etc.) in a citation network (Journals in SCOPUS database).
+- Funds provided to a teacher or a group of teachers by the institution to get the research initiated to facilitate the preparation of formal research proposal for funding. - Situatedness - : Situatedness refers to involvement within a context.
+It also refers to placement of learning experiences in authentic contexts or settings all the sources (journal articles, conference proceedings, review articles, etc.) in a citation network (Journals in SCOPUS database).